libremfg/rhize-docs/content/how-to/gql/query-filters.md

 {{< /tabs >}}

 To filter for items that have multiple properties, include the fields in an array.
-This query returns equipment that both have been modified and have next versions:
+This query returns equipment objects that both have been modified and have next versions:

 ```graphql
 query QueryEquipment {